Jeremy Hobson

-Jeremy Hobson is an American national radio journalist.
-He had been the co-host of NPR and WBUR's Here and Now.
-He co-hosted the show, along with Robin Young and Tonya Mosley.
+Jeremy Hobson is an American national radio journalist and podcaster.
+He hosts the weekly show The Middle with Jeremy Hobson.

+He was a co-host, along with Robin Young and Tonya Mosley, of NPR and WBUR's Here and Now.
 He left the show in October 2020.

 Education and personal life

 A native of Urbana, Illinois, Hobson graduated from University High School in 1999 and received his undergraduate degree from Boston University.
 He is the son of pianist Ian Hobson.
-Hobson identifies as gay, and was the first openly LGBT person to host a WBUR program.
+Hobson is gay, and was the first openly LGBT person to host a WBUR program.

 Career

 Prior to his tenure at NPR, Hobson worked at NPR member stations WCAI (Cape Cod, Massachusetts), WILL (Urbana, Illinois), and Rhode Island Public Radio, as a reporter and local show host.
 He has also been a producer for NPR’s All Things Considered, Day to Day and Wait Wait...
 Don't Tell Me!.
 Hobson hosted the Marketplace Morning Report from 2011 to 2013.